DTJF/fbdoc/src/doc/Options.md

 |       Parameter | Emitter name         |
 |        Run Modi | all                  |

-This option makes fb-doc to use an alternative emitter and overrides the run mode default emitter setting.
+This option makes \Proj to use an alternative emitter and overrides the run mode default emitter setting.
 A parameter must follow this option (separated by a white space), specifying the emitter name.
 The parameter may be surrounded by quotes (single or double), they get removed befor further operation.

-First, fb-doc searches in the list of internal emitter names (see \ref SecTabEmitter).
+First, \Proj searches in the list of internal emitter names (see \ref SecTabEmitter).
 This search gets done non-case-sensitive and partial-matching.
 Meaning you need not type the complete emitter name nor use the right letter cases.
 Ie *d*, *Dox* or <em>"DOXY"</em> all match the full emitter name *DoxygenTemplates*.

-In case of no match in the internal emitter names fb-doc tries to load an external emitter with the specified name.
+In case of no match in the internal emitter names \Proj tries to load an external emitter with the specified name.
 In this case the emitter name must exactly match the base file name of the FB source code used to build the plugin module.
 Ie when the plugin was compiled by